annika-maier-uni/comp_work_project/README.md

 3. **FASTQ Quality Control (FastQC)**: Performs quality control checks on raw FASTQ files using FastQC.

-4. **Trimming (TrimGalore)**:  This process utilizes Trim Galore to perform quality trimming on paired-end FASTQ files.
+4. **Trimming (TrimGalore!)**:  This process utilizes Trim Galore! to perform quality trimming on paired-end FASTQ files.
 You can either use the default parameters or specify a custom adapter sequence and the length of trimmed reads such that reads that become shorter than this threshold during the trimming process will be discarded.
 It generates quality control reports using FastQC.

 5. **Alignment (HISAT2)**: The process generates a HISAT2 index from a reference genome, and aligns paired-end FASTA/FASTQ reads to the generated index.